Peter-Moller/sp-server-report/README.md

 # tsm-server-report
-Shell scripts reporting about backup of TSM-clients.
+Linux shell scripts reporting about backup of TSM-clients.

 There are two scripts:
 `inspect_one_client.sh`
 `inspect_all_clients.sh`

-The first is intended for an interactive investigation of one specific client and the other for a mass-examination of a range of clients.
-In the first case, a client name is required and an optional number, specifying the number of days back to examine, may be given.
-In the second case, a client list is required.
+The first is intended for an interactive investigation of one specific.
+A client name is required and an optional number, specifying the number of days back to examine, may be given.
+The second script examines all clients in a policy domain (required parameter).
+The script produces a web page for the clients in the domain and also a file for every client – see examples below.
+The overview web page is sent by email to a given recipient and the generated files may be published on a web server.

-Both scripts are assumed to be run on the TSM server and requires a file, `tsm_secrets.env` (excluded from git), to be present in the directory of the repo.
-In that file, the `id` and `pwd` to be used by `dsmadmc` must be specified.
-It can also be a good place to put a `LANG` environment variable (I use `export LANG=sv_SE.UTF-8`).
+Both scripts are assumed to be run on a linux client with an installed client (or rather, the `dsmadmc` binary) and requires a file, `tsm_secrets.env` (excluded from git).
+In that file, the `id` and `password` to be used by `dsmadmc` must be specified.
+The file can reside in the project directory or in the user home directory.

 ### inspect\_one\_client.sh
 It takes two parameters: